skyprince999/ohsumed-preprocessed/README.md

 # OHSUMED:An interactive retrieval evaluation and new large test collection for research

+###Note: The files were processed to make them compatible for the data sprint @HuggingFace (Dec 2020)

 ## About the dataset

 The OHSUMED test collection is a set of 348,566 references from